 Keratitis is inflammation of the cornea in the eye that can ultimatly result in an ulcer.
 Doctors in Ukraine have found that a graft of stored amniotic membrane is both a safe and effective therapy with 25 out of 27 patients showing a positive therapeutic effect on discharge and 26 out of 27 patients showing healing of the cornea after 3 months.

-Cells4Life is the only company in the UK that banks amniotic membrane at birth, meaning your child can access the widest range of therapies available in the future.
+Cells4Life is the only company in the UK that banks amniotic membrane at birth, meaning your child may be able to access a wider range of potential future therapies.

 Find out more here.